 When going to Hvar from Split, you will typically leave from Split Ferry Port and arrive in Hvar Harbour.

-Coming from Split, Hvar is a relatively quiet and cosy town, but there’s still plenty of action and activity for those who don’t just want to sit on the beach all day… although you should absolutely indulge in some of that too!
+Coming from Split, Hvar is a relatively quiet and cozy town, but there’s still plenty of action and activity for those who don’t just want to sit on the beach all day… although you should absolutely indulge in some of that too!

 The ferry ride to Hvar from Split is one of Croatia’s most incredible journeys, and it’s a great introduction to Croatian island life.
-The Adriatic Sea, which separates Italy from its eastern Mediterranean neighbours, is awash with glorious golden-shored islands.
+The Adriatic Sea, which separates Italy from its eastern Mediterranean neighbors, is awash with glorious golden-shored islands.
 And Hvar is arguably the best of them.

 The ride is typically less than an hour.
 With most journeys, you’re glad to see the end of the ride and happy to see the first glimpse of your destination.
-But with this one you might just wish you had more time on board.

 It’s a beautiful journey, full of shimmering sea and island views.
 You’ll pass other ferries along with small speed boats and fishing vessels.
 You’ll also spot incredible flora along with rocky beaches and glimpses of island-dwelling birds.